Representation Learning for Equivariant Inference with Guarantees: Introduction

 Symmetry priors, in the form of principled assumptions about invariance or equivariance in the underlying data-generating process, offer a compelling way to reduce sample complexity and improve generalization \citep{kashinath2021physics,wang2021incorporating,bronstein2021geometric,elesedy2025symmetrygeneralisationmachinelearning}.
 These priors naturally arise in inference tasks in chemistry and particle physics \citep{dresselhaus2007group_theory}, set-\&-graph structured data \citep{bronstein2021geometric}, computer graphics \citep{mitra2013symmetry,kovar2002motion}, and dynamical systems with group-invariant/equivariant laws of motion, which are ubiquitous in fields like physics \citep{dresselhaus2007group_theory}, fluid dynamics \citep{olver1993applications}, and robotics \citep{ordonez2024morphological,zhu2022sample}.

-Over the past few years, \gls{gdl} has produced a rich ecosystem of architectures that encode symmetries, achieving strong empirical performance across various supervised \cite{bronstein2021geometric,weiler2023EquivariantAndCoordinateIndependentCNNs,higgins2018towards,vanderpol2020mdp} and unsupervised tasks \cite{dangovski2021equivariant,keurti2023homomorphism,wang2024disentangled}.
+Over the past few years, \gls{gdl} has produced a rich ecosystem of architectures that encode symmetries, achieving strong empirical performance across various supervised \citep{bronstein2021geometric,weiler2023EquivariantAndCoordinateIndependentCNNs,vanderpol2020mdp} and unsupervised tasks \citep{dangovski2022equivariant,keurti2023homomorphism,wang2024disentangled}.
 However, the field remains focused on application specific designs and architectural innovation, with limited understanding of how symmetry priors can be leveraged to \textit{learn representations with provable generalization guarantees}.

 In this work, we take a different route: rather than proposing new architectures or solving specific inference tasks, we ask \textit{how to systematically learn symmetry-aware representations that best capture conditional structure in the data}.
-Specifically, how should equivariant networks be trained so that their learned features reveal conditional distributions, and how does the quality of these representations affect performance in downstream tasks such as regression and uncertainty quantification?
+Specifically, how should equivariant networks be trained so that their learned features reveal conditional distributions, and how does the quality of these representations affect performance in downstream tasks such as regression, conditional probability estimation, and uncertainty quantification?

-To answer these questions, we bridge two fields rarely studied together: spectral contrastive learning \cite{Zou2013}, a self-supervised approach that learns deep representations of data via operator-theoretic modeling of conditional expectations \cite{tsai2021self,kostic2024learning}, and \gls{gdl} \cite{bronstein2021geometric}, which enforces symmetry priors as architectural constraints in \glspl{nn}.
-Our approach shows how symmetry constraints shape the representation space and enhance generalization, opening new avenues for cross-fertilization between these fields.
-Concretely, we demonstrate that our method outperforms \gls{gdl} techniques on regression tasks (see \cref{fig:teaser}-left) while providing reliable uncertainty quantification on a challenging robot locomotion task (see \cref{fig:teaser}-right).
+To answer these questions, we connect two fields rarely studied together: spectral contrastive learning \citep{Zou2013}, a self-supervised approach for learning deep representations via operator-theoretic models of conditional expectations \citep{tsai2021self,kostic2024learning}, and \gls{gdl} \citep{bronstein2021geometric}, which imposes symmetry and geometry priors through architectural constraints in \glspl{nn}.
+Our approach clarifies how symmetry constraints shape the representation space and improve generalization, opening new avenues for exchange between these fields.
+Concretely, we show that our method outperforms existing \gls{gdl} techniques on regression tasks and provides reliable uncertainty quantification for robot locomotion (\cref{fig:teaser}).